MinchinWeb/minchin.pelican.readers.microblog/README.rst

 .. use the ".. data::" directive here for Sphinx output, but on GitHub, that just causes everything to disappear

-AUTHOR
+ARTICLE_ORDER_BY = "reverse-date"
+   Sorting order for micro blog posts (also used for sorting posts generally);
+   micro posts will be sorted among all posts.
+(Regular Pelican setting) AUTHOR
     Default author for micro blog posts.
 Can be overwritten by the metadata at the top of individual posts.
 (Regular Pelican setting; you don't have to